robintw/BankClassify/README.md

 - *If you use Santander UK as your bank:* just run `bc.add_data(filename)` with the filename of your downloaded statement file.
 Delete `AllData.py` first though, or the example data will be used as part of the training data.
 - *If you use another bank:* Write your own function to read in your statement data from your bank.
 It must return a pandas dataframe with columns of `date`, `desc` and `amount`.
 Add this to the `BankClassify` class and call it instead of `_read_santander_file`.

+### Known issues
+For Barclays bank sometimes the CSV file contains multiple commas within the 'memo' (transaction description) column.
+You can either manually patch your data before you run the tool or be aware that due to the work-around implemented we could potentially be losing valuable information beyond the comma.